 In connection with the offering, we entered into convertible note hedge transactions with affiliates of the initial purchasers.
 These transactions are intended to reduce the potential dilution to our Company's shareholders upon any future conversion of the notes.
 The call options, which cost an aggregate \$13.2 million, were recorded as a reduction of additional paid-in capital.
 The Company also entered into warrant transactions concurrently with the offering, pursuant to which we sold warrants to acquire up to approximately 3.4 million shares of our common stock to the same counterparties that entered into the convertible note hedge transactions.
 Proceeds received from the issuance of the warrants totaled approximately \$1.9 million and were recorded as an addition to additional paid-in capital.
-The convertible note hedge and warrant transactions effectively increased the convertible notes.
+The convertible note hedge and warrant transactions effectively increased the conversion price of the convertible notes.

 During 2011, the Company increased the dividend paid to its shareholders.
-This resulted in an adjustment to the conversion rate for the conversion rate at each date:
+This resulted in an adjustment to the conversion rate for the convertible notes.
+The following table illustrates the conversion rate at each date: